roryprimrose/roryprimrose.github.io/_posts/2007-06-19-using-winmerge-with-tfs.md

 **Merge Error Workaround**

-If you encounter an error that says "The manual merge for <filename&gt; has been canceled", the fix is to use a batch file to redirect the call to WinMerge to ensure a 0 return code.
+If you encounter an error that says "The manual merge for &lt;filename&gt; has been canceled", the fix is to use a batch file to redirect the call to WinMerge to ensure a 0 return code.

 This problem and workaround was originally found [here][3] by a colleague.
 He tested WinMerge and found that it does correctly return 0.
 Regardless of this, this batch workaround seems to work well.
 I have modified the original version to include my switches.

 Create a batch file with the following content:

+{% highlight text linenos %}
-> @rem winmergeFromTFS.bat
+@rem winmergeFromTFS.bat
-> @rem 2007-08-01
+@rem 2007-08-01
-> @rem File created by Paul Oliver to get Winmerge to play nicely with TFS
+@rem File created by Paul Oliver to get Winmerge to play nicely with TFS
-> @rem
+@rem
-> @rem To use, tell TFS to use this command as the merge command
+@rem To use, tell TFS to use this command as the merge command
-> @rem And then set this as your arguments:
+@rem And then set this as your arguments:
-> @rem %6 %7 %1 %2 %4
+@rem %6 %7 %1 %2 %4
-> "C:\Program Files\WinMerge\WinMerge.exe" /x /e /ub /wl /dl %1 /dr %2 %3 %4 %5
+"C:\Program Files\WinMerge\WinMerge.exe" /x /e /ub /wl /dl %1 /dr %2 %3 %4 %5
-> exit 0
+exit 0
+{% endhighlight %}

 The merge instructions above will then be changed to: